-This is the CAB Direct Home Page, offering a simple, "Google like" search box, plus links to the CAB Thesaurus and "MyCABDirect".
+This is the CAB Direct Home Page, offering a simple, "Google like" search box, plus links to the CAB Thesaurus, "MyCABDirect" and help pages.
+The left hand menu provides a clickable list of databases available via the institutions subscription.
 This search screen allows users to perform simple, single or multi-word searches.
-As with a Google search, users can use Natural Language, as in the example below:
+As with a Google search, users can use natural language, as in the example below: